Encoding

 9.1. single-byte decoder

-Single-byte encodings’s decoder’s handler, given ioQueue and byte, runs these steps:
+Single-byte encodings’s decoder’s handler, given unused and byte, runs these steps:

-2. If byte is an ASCII byte, return a code point whose value is byte.
+2. If byte is an ASCII byte, then return a code point whose value is byte.

 9.2. single-byte encoder